-For us, it was the terrible losses of life and property after Hurricanes Ivan and Katrina, combined with the costly insurance crisis that followed, that brought together a diverse group of local, concerned citizens who knew we could not continue business as usual.
+The losses of life and property after Hurricanes Ivan and Katrina, combined with the costly insurance crisis that followed, brought together a diverse group of local citizens in Alabama and Mississippi.